 “If we study what is merely average, we will remain merely average.”
 Shawn Achor

-The team and I truly believe that it is important to live our happiness NOW, not sometime in the future feeling as though we’re always chasing it.
-For many months now at our weekly meeting we’ve been discussing this topic.
+The team and I truly believe that it is important to live our happiness NOW, not sometime in the future, feeling as though we’re always chasing it.
+For many months now, at our weekly meeting we’ve been discussing this topic.
 The action plan from Shawn gave us simple steps to help us be more in the happy zone and less in the stressful zone.
 To be the conscious business we truly wish to be.

-5. Do a random act(s) of kindness, or actually conscious acts.
+5. Do a random act(s) of kindness or actually conscious acts.
 Something as simple as praising or thanking someone daily via email.

 The conscious acts of kindness have reminded us to do special things for others, with no thought of receiving anything in return.
-We’ve donated money to help others through Kiva, bought breakfast for a veteran, helped an older person in the grocery store reach an item on a high shelf, paid for an auto part needed by a total stranger who didn’t have cash in hand, all simply in an effort to share kindness.
+We’ve donated money to help others through Kiva, bought breakfast for a veteran, helped an older person in the grocery store reach an item on a high shelf, and paid for an auto part needed by a total stranger who didn’t have cash in hand, all simply to share kindness.

-Being happy is a choice, like many things it takes effort, but the reward is well worth the small amount of work it takes to get there.
+Being happy is a choice; like many things, it takes effort, but the reward is well worth the small amount of work it takes to get there.

-Watch Shawn’s talk here and join us in being “Unaverage”
+Watch Shawn’s talk here and join us in being “Unaverage.”